paulroseau/dotfiles/notes/uv.md

 - The event loop under the hood delegates to an OS construct to watch a series of file descriptors, on Linux it uses `epoll`.

-- One of the core abstraction is a `uv_pipe`, which confusingly on Linux does not map to a pipe, but a unix socket.
+- One of the core abstraction is a `uv_pipe`, which confusingly on Linux does not map to a pipe, but to a unix socket.
 Those `uv_pipe` end up creating file descriptors that are monitored by the underlying `epoll`.

 - `epoll` watches file descriptors, not PIDs.
 A process exiting is not an epoll event.
 Hence for processes related callbacks, you would use `uv_spawn` which before forking a child process would create a file descriptor through `signalfd` (which is a file descriptor from which you can read which signals were sent to the caller process) such that it can be read when the `SIGCHL` signal is delivered (this signal is delivered to a parent process when one of its child process completes).
 It then registers `wait` as a callback to the corresponding handle to cleanup that child process.